-OVERVIEW: The Charles and Helen Schwab Foundation is based in San Francisco and is primarily focused on education, both in California and nationally.
-However, the foundation does award local grants for human services and health, and some of its education funding is focused in the Bay Area.
+OVERVIEW: The Charles and Helen Schwab Foundation is based in San Francisco and is primarily focused on education, human services, health, and community needs in the Bay Area.

 FUNDING AREAS: K-12 education, health, human services, community needs

 IP TAKE: Education is this funder’s top cause, and funding often goes to public charter schools and effective teacher training.

 PROFILE: Established in 1987, Charles and Helen Schwab Foundation is a separate entity from the Charles Schwab Corporate Foundation.
 The foundation believes that “every person has the potential and deserves the opportunity to lead a happy and productive life” and that education is the key to accomplishing this.
 Funding areas of interest are K-12 education, health, human services, and community needs.